De Anza College should not and could not impose limits on free speech to discourage white supremacists and hate preachers on campus.

 Would you want to go to a campus where you can be arrested or removed for saying something that is considered hateful?
 Would you have the power to stop De Anza from twisting the definition of hate speech into something ruthlessly strict?

 According to the Foundation for Individual Rights in Education, “the overwhelming majority of free speech is protected by the First Amendment,” except for “speech that incites reasonable people to immediate violence,” harassment, true threats, intimidation, obscenity and defamation, which have been limited by Supreme Court decisions.

 Because De Anza receives taxpayer dollars and is integrated with the United States Government, it does not have the right to limit any speech that does not fall under the strict definitions listed above, and they will get sued if they try.

 In 2005, the FHDA district paid an undisclosed amount to settle a free speech lawsuit by anti-abortion protesters.

 Although De Anza cannot limit hate speech, it can combat it.
 Our Equity and Engagement Division could run workshops teaching students how to face hate speech reasonably and effectively.

 Ultimately, the responsibility to combat hate speech falls on us, not the state.
-Either ignore them, or equip yourself to debate them.
-Don’t run and cry to De Anza; take the bigots power away yourself.
+Either ignore the haters, or equip yourself to debate them.
+Don’t run and cry to De Anza; take the bigots’ power away yourself.